THE SIX COMPOST PREPARATIONS

 Why?
 Let’s take the chamomile preparation as an example.

-Chamomile was once used to stop meat going rancid, and to Steiner this meant Chamomile had a real “life force”, a kiss of life force if you like.
+Chamomile was once used to stop meat going rancid, and this meant Chamomile had a real “life force”, a kiss of life force if you like.
 This could be useful to vines in need of a pick-me-up.

 To make the biodynamic chamomile compost preparation though the chamomile flowers are stuffed in a cow intestine to make chamomile sausages.
 The sausages are hung in a tree to get some air and sun light and then are buried in the earth.
 If this sounds wacko they to remember the cow’s intestine is where huge amounts of dead matter (meadow grass) get transformed into highly fertile, life-giving manure.

-Steiner said that putting something that slows down the forces of decomposition in meat (chamomile) into something (cow intestine) that engenders fertility out of dead stuff would produce something (the chamomile compost preparation) that would bring a life-giving, life enhancing force to the compost, the farm, the crops and us who eat those crops.
+Putting something that slows down the forces of decomposition in meat (chamomile) into something (cow intestine) that engenders fertility out of dead stuff would produce something (the chamomile compost preparation) that would bring a life-giving, life enhancing force to the compost, the farm, the crops and us who eat those crops.

 Only the plant material, not the animal sheaths (which disintegrate during time in the air/earth/water, or are discarded) is then put into the compost pile, and only in homeopathic-like quantities, the equivalent of a small handful in each compost pile.